MohammedAliZaini/mohammedalizaini/README.md

 ## ⚡ Hello World!
 I'm Mohammed.
 I was a Teacher, now I'm in Tech! ⚡

-#### 🔭 I'm currently working on building a Personality Test web-app that will contain some beautiful CSS and Sass animations. 🔭
+#### 🔭 I'm currently working on building a full-stack web application with Python and Typescript that will allow users to manage their subscriptions with an easy click of a button. 🔭

 #### 🌱 I'm also learning Kotlin and would love to collaborate on some open-source Mobile Applications using Android Studio! 🌱